syncfusion-content/wpf-docs/wpf/DataGrid/Styles-and-Templates.md

 {% endhighlight %}
 {% endtabs %}

-Totally two paths will be present under the PART_SortButtonPresenter.
-You can change the appearance of Ascending sort indicator by customizing first path present in this.
+Totally two paths will be present under the `PART_SortButtonPresenter`.
+You can change the appearance of `Ascending sort indicator` by customizing first path present in this.
-Here, height and color of the indicator is customized in the below code example.
+Here, `height` and `color` of the `indicator` is customized in the below code example.

 ### Customizing Ascending Sort Indicator